statichost.eu logo

 The whole build and deploy process at statichost.eu starts with cloning the git repository of your site.
 Basically any URL that git clone understands will work with statichost.eu - without restrictions and for all users.
 However, in general, it is advisable to add public repositories with their HTTPS URL and private repositories with their SSH URL.

-Public repositories are better added using an HTTPS URL, because HTTPS does not require authentication.
+Public repositories are better added using an HTTPS URL, because HTTPS can be used without any authentication.
 You are free to add public repositories with SSH, but note that in most cases this will require you to add the site’s public key to the repository or server.

-Private repositories need to be added using an SSH URL, because that is the only way to authenticate against the git server*.
-When adding your site, you will receive the public key for the certificate used for authentication.
+When using SSH to connect your repository, you will receive a public key for the certificate used for authentication.
 This certificate needs to be added to the repository or server and is unique to your site.

 Adding the SSH public key to the repository or server is in most cases achieved by adding it as a “deploy key” for the repository.
 How this is done in practice will vary by provider, but see below for some examples.
 It is of course also possible to add the public key as an authorized key for a specific user, should this be required - for instance if your git repository is accessed directly via SSH as a directory.